Pokémon Mystery Dungeon: Blue Rescue Team and Red Rescue Team: Plot

 They are confronted by Alakazam, who says the Pokémon held a town meeting on what they must do to save the world: they must find and kill the player and anyone who sides with them.
 As they give the team one night to get away, the two leave Pokémon Square as fugitives and make their way to the northeasternmost part of the world in an effort to elude the teams that are now hunting them down.
 Along the way, they encounter the legendary birds Moltres and Articuno, who feel the effects of the disasters in their respective areas.
 They befriend an Absol who seeks to find the true cause of the natural disasters.
 The trio reaches the top of Mt.
 Freeze only to be cornered by Team ACT.
 They get ready to finish the player and partner off, but are stopped by Ninetales, who reveals that the player is not the human in the legend, that both parts of the legend are coincidental occurrences, and that the world is in greater danger caused by the awakening of Groudon.
 Team ACT proceeds to try and stop Groudon, while the team heads home to clear all remaining suspicion at Pokémon Square.
 After a few days, the player and the partner worry, as Team ACT has not come back from their mission to quell Groudon.
 Asking to rescue the missing Team ACT, Lombre refuses to let them go, saying there are plenty of tougher Pokémon than them.
-Shiftry convinces three of the strongest Pokémon, Blastoise, Octillery, and Golem, to form a special rescue team and rescue Team ACT.
+Shiftry convinces three of the strongest Pokémon; Blastoise of Team Hydro, Octillery of Team Constrictor, and Golem of Team Rumblerock, to form a special rescue team and rescue Team ACT.
 After a few days, the special team returns defeated.